cazdlt/pyisim/README.md

     -   Modify
     -   Delete
     -   Test connection
-3. Add some complex use cases to the documentation
-4. Fix formatting (use snake_case, use english) on the client classes (soap.py, rest.py)
+3. Fix formatting (use snake_case, use english) on the client classes (soap.py, rest.py)
+4. Add some complex use cases to the documentation
+5. Consider using dictionaries as search filters
+6. Correctly implement embedded attribute search